-Every parent fears losing a child and when it happens, the death of a child is devastating to parents, family members, friends, workmates – the impact has a far-reaching ripple effect.
+Every parent fears the loss of a child and when it happens, the child’s death is devastating to parents, family members, friends and workmates- the impact has a far-reaching ripple effect.

-Grief counselling for the loss of a child requires specialised training and skills and our qualified counsellors work under the professional supervision of SIDS and Kids NSW and Victoria.
+Grief counselling for the loss of a child requires specialised skills and training.
+The qualified counsellors at Hope Bereavement Care work under the professional supervision of Red Nose.